bmp713/AI-Chat-Front/README.md

 # AI Chatbot Frontend

-This project is a chatbot application backend that utilizes the Gemini API for generating responses.
+This project is a chatbot application that utilizes the Gemini API for generating responses.
 It consists of a React frontend and a Node.js backend.
-Context memory is implemented as well as formatting for the response stream.
+Context memory is implemented as well as formatting for the response stream, including VS Code styling for code.

 ## Getting Started